t-mullen/hyperhost/README.md

 **Upcoming Features:**
 - Distributed hosting - Allow clients to opt-in to helping you host the site via a mesh network.
 (Still deciding on a topology)
-- Rehost option - Store processed site in localstorage for fast redeployment.
 - More supported upload formats.
 (ZIP, individual files, non-webkit folders, ...)
-- Search other websites that are hosted.
 - Full documentation and better examples.
 - More custom modules (WebSockets, MySQL, templating views)